cpsource/UFT/mdgithub/explore-18/README-top.md

 ---

 ### **4. Summary**
-Iron’s association with magnetism stems from its **unpaired electrons** in the \( 3d \)-orbital, strong interatomic interactions, and ability to form **magnetic domains**.
+Iron’s association with magnetism stems from its **unpaired electrons** in the $3d$-orbital, strong interatomic interactions, and ability to form **magnetic domains**.
 In contrast, aluminum lacks unpaired electrons and cannot form magnetic domains, making it non-magnetic in everyday conditions despite being a good conductor.

 ---